amitfishy/deep-objdetect/help/docs/GETTING_STARTED.md

 weights_file_test: IDONTHAVETHISFILE
 '''

 We are going to use the end to end (joint) method of training.
-So we use the corresponding prototxt files for a ZF network end to end with the number of classes as 20.
+So we use the corresponding prototxt files for a ZF network end to end with the number of classes as 1 (car).
 A list of class names should also be provided under 'class_names_file' for whatever categories need to be trained.
 You can leave out certain names here and data will be taken accordingly, however you must always use the same names file with the same proto files (train and test), same cfg file and weight files.

 The files for this experiment have been provided in '$PROJECT_ROOT/config_data/train_test_exp/py_faster_rcnn_configs' so just add those along to the correct places as shown:
 '''